montge/documents/README.md

 5	| PM |  Quarterly Strategic Communications Message | Quarterly | documents | project progress and feasibility of transition to production | &nbsp; | 5.2

 Notes:

-  * 27 technical deliverables (in _VDM_, _MVDM_, _MVDMmap_ aswell as 3 from Infrastructure) are enumerated above.
+  * Enumerated above are 27 technical deliverables within four tracks ( _VDM_, _MVDM_, _MVDMmap_, and _Infrastructure_).
-  * E1-4 are deliverables required but not explicitly enumerated in the PWS.
+  * Deliverables E1-4 are required but not explicitly enumerated in the PWS.
   * Deliverable #’s have gaps.
-The following PWS deliverables were removed as redundant or out of scope per government determination: 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38
+The following PWS deliverables were retired as redundant or out of scope per government determination: 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38
   * There is a substantial difference in complexity between read-only and read-write models and implementations.
 To write anything demands knowledge of rules that go beyond the demands of reading.
 As a result, both VDM and MVDM models and packages will be delivered in two phases, with read coming first.
     * VDM "Read" and its package (#7.1 and #E1.1) are due in Q1; Deliverables #8, #15, #18, #19, #25, #33 only require such read-only functionality and are due in Q2
     * MVDM "Read" and its module (#10.1 and #11.1) are due in Q2: Deliverables #28, #36 and all of track D rely only on MVDM ("Read").